-Traffic calming increases safety through vertical and horizontal measures, and by reducing traffic in residential neighborhood areas.
+Traffic calming increases safety through vertical and horizontal traffic slowing measures, and by reducing traffic in residential neighborhood areas.
 Install traffic calming strategically to protect vulnerable users, reduce speeds in areas exhibiting safety concerns, and as part of the city's Neighborhood Traffic Calming Program.
 Tools include:

-- Horizontal measures Chicanes, intersection and midblock curb extensions, traffic circles - Vertical measures Raised crosswalks, tabletop intersections - Traffic reduction Diverters, medians with walking and bicycling cut-throughs
+- Horizontal measures Chicanes, intersection and midblock curb extensions, traffic circles - Vertical measures Raised crosswalks, tabletop intersections, installation of sidewalks. - Traffic reduction Diverters, medians with walking and bicycling cut-throughs basic options for solving concerns within any given neighborhood.

-A formal neighborhood traffic calming program is presently administered by the City.
-Included in the program is a "Traffic Calming Toolbox", outlining the basic options for solving concerns within any given neighborhood.
 This toolbox, although not exhaustive, is a good reference for optional traffic calming elements within capital or development projects.

+A formal neighborhood traffic calming program is presently administered by the City through Neighborhood Services.
+Included in the program is a "Traffic Calming Toolbox", outlining the

 Implementation of traffic calming is required only for approved applications.
-New developments may include traffic calming measures as appropriate, subject to approval of the City Engineer.
+New developments may include traffic calming measures as appropriate, per SMC 17H.010.060.
 Rehabilitation maintenance and capital projects will install traffic calming elements as programmed.